benbensenton/to-do/README.txt

            * script to only select certain equitys/counry         ? conditional on unique symbol amount
            * have a 24/7 docker machine                           ✓ ready
            * mine credits for free key                            ✓ in progress
-           * script for intraday async data                       ✓ ongoing
+           * script for intraday async data                       ✓ ready
            * script for daily async data                           not started
            * script for fundamental async data                     not started
            * script for earnings calender async data               not started